Short-Term Job Adventures Alabama

 The Alabama 4-H Center rests on 264 acres of lush rolling woodlands along the banks of beautiful Lay Lake and surrounded by some of the state’s most ecologically diverse features, including the Cahaba River, Talladega National Forest, Cheaha Wilderness and Oak Mountain State Park.
 The Center is also located only 35 miles from Birmingham, a culturally diverse city with excellent dining, music and arts.

 Are you ready to take the next step and start building or expanding your foundation in environmental education, outdoor education and animal husbandry?
 The tremendous amount of learning and teaching opportunities at the Alabama 4-H Science School enables seasonal Instructors to become well equipped for most any position in the outdoor field.
-You'll get involved with team building facilitation, belaying, canoe instruction, Red Cross lifeguard certification (for those interested in the summer season), Alabama boating license (with reimbursement), science-based teaching, live animal husbandry for an extensive collection of native and non-native species, and the list goes on and on!
+You'll get involved with team building facilitation, belaying, canoe instruction, science-based teaching, live animal husbandry for an extensive collection of native and non-native species, Red Cross lifeguard certification (summer season), Alabama boating license (with reimbursement), and the list goes on and on!
 Positions are available during the spring (mid-February to mid-May), summer (mid-May to mid-August) and fall (mid-August to mid-December).
 Preference is given to those who can make a 2+ season commitment.
 To begin the application process, email your resume and 3 professional references to Amy Walker.

 Alabama 4-H Science School